 Guest rooms are located in Byotell’s glass-walled tower and feature panoramic views over the city.
 Flat-screen TVs with satellite channels and modern furnishing are just some of the modern in-room amenities.

 $$ Moderate: Parkhouse Hotel & Spa

 Located on the Asian side of Istanbul, Parkhouse Hotel & Spa offers luxurious rooms with free WiFi and a flat-screen TV.
 Facilities include a spa with a Turkish bath.

-The air-conditioned rooms at Parkhouse Hotel feature a modern interior with oversized windows.
+The air-conditioned rooms at the Parkhouse Hotel feature a modern interior with oversized windows.
 All rooms have tea and coffee making facilities, a minibar, and a marble bathroom with a glass-walled rain shower.

 $ Budget: The Suadiye Residence

 With views of the Marmara Sea, these apartments combine quality finishings with a desirable location, making it perfect for both short and long-term stays in Istanbul.